Lord-FEAR/Prismatik-WLED-WiFi/README.md

 - Enable Expert mode under Profiles
 - Check Enable server under Experimental

-Download the ZIP from the repository
+Download the ZIP from the repository.
-Place the unzipped folder in the Prismatik plugins directory (e.g. C:\Users\owenb321\Prismatik\Plugins\WLED-WiFi)
+Place the unzipped folder in the Prismatik plugins directory (e.g. C:\Users\LordF\Prismatik\Plugins\WLED-WiFi)
 Adjust settings in the WLED-WiFi.ini file
 Refresh the plugin list in Prismatik